pubsubdb/pubsubdb/services/collator/README.md

  `quick => brown => fox => (jumped|(slept => ate))`

- The sorted ids would be:
+ Because a DAG doesn't guarantee sibling node order, ascending string sorting was chosen.
+The sorted ids for this sequence of activities would be:

  `["ate", "brown", "fox", "jumped", "quick", "slept"]`